NNPDF/pineappl/CONTRIBUTING.md

   this avoids the clippy warning that a Panic section is missing.
 Also document this with `// UNWRAP: ...`

+### Writing tests that need test data

+- if you write a test that needs test data (grids, EKOs, etc.) store them at
+  <https://data.nnpdf.science/pineappl/test-data/>.
+Ask one of the maintainers
+  to upload the data for you if you don't have access to this location).
+Then add a line to `maintainer/generate-coverage.sh` that downloads the data with `wget` and a similar line to `.github/workflows/rust.yml` that downloads the data with `curl`.
+To make Github refresh the cached test data when running the CI, increase the integer `XX` in the line `key: test-data-vXX` by one.

 ## Git

 - When you commit, make sure the commit message is written properly.
 This